(THOSE TESTS OFFICERS ASK SUBJECTS TO PERFORM AFTER THE THREE PREVIOUSLY DISCUSSED TESTS WERE ADMINISTERED.)

-Nearly all of elements identified above that cause a person to fail this test has nothing to do with sobriety or impairment.
-If an officer has a test preformed that is not a test quantified by NHTSA a person in asking questions about this test should look to activity that implies a lack of impairment.
+Nearly all of the elements identified above that cause a person to fail this test has nothing to do with sobriety or impairment.
+If an officer has a test performed that is not a test quantified by NHTSA a person in asking questions about this test should look to activity that implies a lack of impairment.
 (A good example of comparisons if the officer fails to note a defendant raised his arms from his sides during his performance on this test but raised his arms on other tests the position to be taken becomes impaired persons should display similar systems throughout the testing process, before that process, as well as after the process.
 Impairment doesn’t come and go in moments so the subject’s performance should be similar in performance or the problem is the parameters of the tester.)

 FINGER TO NOSE TEST

 The finger to nose test is performed by the subjects being asked to:

 1. Stand with their feet together and their hands at their sides index finger extended.
 (Some officers instruct the subjects to raise their arms and point them horizontally so their arms are parallel with the shoulders).

 2. They are directed to tilt their head back, and

 3. Upon receiving directions from the officer as to which hand to use they are to touch the tip of their finger to the tip of their nose.